-Imperative V. Provide a Goal V. Provide a Learner-Centered Learner-Centered Environment in which the Contributions o Environment in which the Faculty and Staff are Valued.
-Contributions of Faculty and Staff are Valued.
-Objective 5.1: Maintain a timely and
+Imperative V. Provide a Goal V. Provide a Learner-Centered Environment in which Learner-Centered Environment the Contributions of Faculty and Staff are Valued. in which the Contributions of Faculty and Staff are Valued.
 Objective 5.1: Maintain a timely and informative departmental web page.
 Assessment Measure: Web page will be maintained that contains timely information for current/potential students and the general public, which includes, but is not limited to: current program news, program overviews, curricular information, faculty information, links to faculty homepages, student activities, and faculty/student accomplishments.
 Objective 5.2: Maintain funding for faculty and staff travel and development.
 Assessment Measure: The Program will continue to encourage the Department to support (at least \$2000/AY) faculty travel for (in priority order) presentation of original research (peer-review), professional learned society leadership, and professional development at the (in priority order) national/international and state/regional levels.